Fundamental Analysis Guides

 What is a Reverse Stock Split?
 Pros, Cons & How to Profit.

 A reverse stock split is a corporate action in which a company reduces the total number of its outstanding shares.
-A reverse stock split is more like a merging of stocks; a 1-for-2 reverse split means each shareholder will own one share for every two shares they owned before the split.
+It is more like a stock merger; a 1-for-2 reverse split means each shareholder will own one share for every two shares they owned before the split.
 This action should correspond to a doubling of the share price.

 A reverse stock split is when a company reduces the total number of outstanding shares.
 For example, if a company has one million outstanding shares and declares a 1-for-10 reverse stock split, the company will have 100,000 outstanding shares after the split.
 In other words, each shareholder will own one share for every ten shares they owned before the split.